ABOUT >> CURRICULUM >>

 Recent brain research makes a clear case that students are simply not active enough.
 By increasing student activity, achievement will rise and negative behaviors will decrease.

-Ludlow-Taylor prioritizes our mission to maximize student outcomes academically, socially, and physically.
-It was one of ten schools chosen to join the new DCPS School Design Lab for the 2018-2019 school year.
-We will focus on developing a Health and Wellness program modeled around Spark, a Harvard-researched book that explains the connection between exercise and the brain.
+For the past four years, Ludlow-Taylor has implemented a Health and Wellness program modeled around Spark, a Harvard-researched book that explains the connection between exercise and the brain.
 The foundational shifts for this program will begin with the following activities: